Steph04m/3D-Cube-Simulation-with-SFML/README.md

 - **WASD** or the Arrow-keys to rotate the Cube.
 - **ESC** to close the program.

+There's also a Framerate Limiter set to 144 FPS max.
+You can disable it by commenting the line in the *RenderSim.cpp* file (line 71).
 ## How to Compile and Run the Simulation
 ### Installing SFML library